-- This drug has aluminum in it.
-Before you start any new drug, check the label to see if it has aluminum in it too.
-If it does or if you are not sure, check with your doctor.
+- This drug may raise how much aluminum is in the body.
+Aluminum toxicity has happened in people with kidney problems.
+Before your child starts any new drug, check the label to see if it has aluminum in it.
+If it does or if you are not sure, check with the doctor.

 - Signs of high blood sugar like confusion, feeling sleepy, more thirst, more hungry, passing urine more often, flushing, fast breathing, or breath that smells like fruit.

-- Do not take antacids 30 minutes before or after taking this drug.
+- Do not give antacids 30 minutes before or after giving this drug.

 - Try to space other drugs from this one by 2 hours.
 This drug stops many drugs from getting into the body.